Bikramai/Todo-Task-App/README.md

 - **Enhanced User Experience**: A dynamic and responsive interface improves user engagement and satisfaction, potentially leading to higher user retention.
 - **Cost Efficiency**: By leveraging open-source technologies like Django and React, the project minimizes development costs while maximizing functionality.

-## Q5: What are the challenges you faced on this project?
+## Challenges I faced on this project:

 The challenges faced during the project include:
 - **Integration Issues**: Ensuring seamless communication between the Django backend and the React frontend, particularly with API endpoints and data synchronization.